|1. Emergency Road Service Coverage||back to top|

 |2.
 Membership, Reimbursements and Other Policies||back to top|

 Primary Members must be at least 18 years old.
 One (1) Primary Member is allowed per Membership.
 One (1) Spouse or Resident Adult is allowed per Membership.
-Up to seven (7) Dependent Associate Members can be added as long as the residential address is the same as the Primary Member's.
-Associates can be any age.
+A Primary Member may add up to one (1) Associate Member and seven (7) Dependent Associate Members.
+An Associate Member is another adult person (which can be a spouse) sharing the same residence as one on file for the Primary Member.
+A Dependent Associate Member is an unmarried child or legal ward of the Primary Member, having the same residence as the one on file for the Primary Member (provided that this residency requirement does not apply to a Dependent Associate Member that is away at school).
 All applications for, and renewals of, Membership are subject to acceptance by AAA.

 ERS Benefit Effective Period